IRTakan/Leaflet-Challenge/README.md

 Import and visualize the data by doing the following:

-- Using Leaflet, create a map that plots all the earthquakes from the dataset based on their longitude and latitude.
+- Using Leaflet to create a map that plots all the earthquakes from the dataset based on their longitude and latitude.

 - Make sure that the data markers reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
 Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.